tom-smith-okta/okta-api-center/readme.md

 # Okta API Center

+TL;DR:
+1. use the [Terraform tool](https://okta-terraform.herokuapp.com) to set up your Okta tenant automatically with all of the objects that you need to generate access tokens with scopes
+2. use the sample application `app.js` to enable sample users to get access tokens (with scopes) from Okta
+3. set up your API Gateway to validate access tokens issued by Okta

+## Overview

 The Okta API Center gives developers tools to see how easily Okta's API Access Management (OAuth as a Service) capabilities integrate with leading API gateways and application proxies.

 If you want to see what these flows can look like from an end-user perspective, you can check out the [public demo site](https://okta-api-am.herokuapp.com).